MasterZack69/mpv-config/README.md

 - For Wind00z: read the docs idk

 ### Last but not the Least
-Pressing S for screenshot will throw you error because YOU are supposed to set screenshot directory in the mpv.conf I didn't set any path because I just use prtscr.
-Change shader paths appropriately
+- Pressing S for screenshot will throw you error because YOU are supposed to set screenshot directory in the mpv config file.
+I didn't set any path because I just use prtscr.
+- Change shader paths appropriately.